AleMarcomini/University-PersonalProjects/README.md

 ## Computer Vision and Cognitive Services 🖼️
 Here I post my work in the framework of **image recognition, feature extraction and classification** with several different techniques of computer vision.
 In my **final project**, I investigated multiple machine learning methods and vision tools to perform **vehicle detection and classification** on a video recorded by highway surveillance cameras, defining accurate metrics and discussing results.

-## Quantum Information and Computing 👨‍💻
-In this course I learned how to properly design and use code for **numerical simulations** in the theoretical physics framework.
-I used Fortran to dig into problems such as solving Schrödinger's equations and simulate **many-body quantum systems** via Renormalization Group techniques and **Tensor Networks**.
-In my final project I applied the latter technology to the problem of **discriminating true (quantum) random and pseudo random numbers**. *The code I used is under NDA, but I provide the presentation and **poster** I promoted at the 2022 European Spring School in Quantum Science and Technology in Strasbourg.*

-## Quantum Communication and Cryptography 🔐
-Here I report my work for labs where I investigated **Quantum Random Number Generators** (QRNGs) and **Quantum Key Distribution** (QKD) both from an experimental (photon-based) and theoretical point of view.
-For the former problem (Lab1) I compare different methods that provide **theoretical bounds on the amount of secret true random bits** to be extracted in the setup.
-For the latter (Lab3) I estimate the **Secret Key Rate** in presence of leakages, defining post-processing techniques.
-In Lab2 I provide additional material on Low-Density Parity-Check codes.
-I also upload here the **full lecture notes of the course** that I took in collaboration with some friends, revisited by the Professors.

-## Game Theory 🎲 + 🏎️
-For the final project of this course I developed a **Formula 1 simulator** that predicts the outcome of a Grand Prix assuming all drivers are **rational decision-makers** in a **dynamic game-theoretical framework**.
-The program is fully customizable and relies on real-world data, including features such as pit-stops, tyre aging, safety car, human mistakes, etc.
-I also provide the **draft paper** me and my colleagues wrote on the basis of our results.